AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ### Parameters

 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 [Optional] `int skip`
 Maximum number of asset types to retrieve.
 If unspecified, the default (100) is used.

 [Optional] `int count`
-An optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
+Osptional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
 If not specified, the default is 100.

 ### Response